RusJamison/asset_inventory/README.md

 ### Automated Testing

-- 23 tests were written for automated testing.
+- 23 tests were tested for automated testing.
 Below are the coverage html report of the tests.
 - Django test results and coverage :
     ![Python Test Results](documentation/testing/results/coverage-html-report-top-page.png)